 In addition, the applicant has not complied with conditions of the permit related to signage and landscaping.
 The applicant must submit an updated trails and amenities plan, subject to the approval of the Executive Director, as required by Special Condition 23 modified by Amendment No. 20 and this subject amendment.
 The applicant must also comply with all landscaping and habitat conditions of the original permit and subsequent amendments.
 Finally, Special Condition 46 addresses the matter of the unpermitted flagpole and provides a remedy for the applicant to bring the flagpole into compliance with the subject Coastal Development Permit A5-RPV-93-005.
+An unpermitted 70-foot high flagpole atop a 12 to 20-foot high mound on the project site is not addressed by this permit amendment.
 The Commission's enforcement division will evaluate further actions, as appropriate, to address all of these matters.